kenttonino/Meaningless-Stuff/sw-google-cloud-platform/course-udemy-GCP-associate-cloud-engineer/04-google-compute-optimizing-cost-and-performance/42-review.md

 > - Sustained use discounts: automatic discounts for running VM instances <br />
     for significant portion of the billing month.

+> - Committed use discounts: 1 year or 3 year reservations for workloads <br />
+    with predictable needs.